The Indigo Project, Taste It - Music Video

 The documentary will be available to watch soon, however the trailer is available above.

-Chris has previously blogged how this documentary was shot and what gear was involved, you can read that here
+Chris has previously blogged how this documentary was shot and what gear was involved - click here for the blog post

 Oscars Bar Canal Street - promotional